 Eventually Manhattan’s full-blown real estate boom forced our hand again and we consolidated all facets of our business at 38th Street and Tenth Avenue.
 The old 16th Street location is now well on its way to becoming a part of the Highline development.

-Now, conveniently located close to Upper Chelsea and Manhattan’s East and West Sides, we have used the opportunity to recreate our past enterprises – bringing the most successful elements of each of our previous locations together into one space.
+Now, conveniently located in Williamsburg & Red Hook, we have used the opportunity to recreate our past enterprises – bringing the most successful elements of each of our previous locations together into two Brooklyn spaces.
 We can now fulfill the needs of every customer, from the most casual of shoppers to experienced garden enthusiasts.

 We have big plans for the future and are enormously appreciative of our long-time customers who have stayed with us through every re-invention and relocation.